JetBrains/Qodana/topics/pricing.md

 No, you don’t have to provide any payment details until you decide to buy a license for either the Ultimate or Ultimate Plus version of Qodana, which you can do after the trial period ends.

-### Can I switch between trial licenses?
+### Can I switch between licenses?

-Yes, you can switch between trial licenses for the Ultimate and Ultimate Plus versions one time using your JetBrains Account.
+Yes, you can switch between trial versions of the Ultimate and Ultimate Plus licenses one time using your JetBrains Account.

+You can also switch from the trial version of the Ultimate and Ultimate Plus licenses to the Community license.
+In this case, you cannot switch back from the Community license to the Ultimate or Ultimate Plus licenses.

 ### What are the license costs comprised of?